p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 In order to refactor ```ProcessingPipeline``` class above we need to deal with two problems, both related to the condition which terminates the loop:
 - it is based on the result of a service call - we have already covered it at the beginning of this paragraph,
-- it is based on the result of the first service call, as already stressed.
+- another service call follows in each iteration after the first service call, as already stressed.

 How to solve the latter?
 It would be no problem if the condition ending the loop was based on the result of the second call.
 That gives us a hint that we should make it this way - i.e. we should keep aside the result of the first call,